 The project represents huge international possibilities for Norwegian literature and other forms of cultural expression.

-NORLA is in charge of the process towards 2019, and will be cooperating closely with authors, publishing houses, literary agents, art institutions, our network Norwegian Arts Abroad and other cultural entities in order to create a solid and attractive Guest of Honour program.
+NORLA is in charge of the process towards 2019, and cooperates closely with authors, publishing houses, literary agents, art institutions, our network Norwegian Arts Abroad and other cultural entities in order to create a solid and attractive Guest of Honour program.

 Below you will find more information on the project.